ArthurMangussi/AdvML/README.md

 ## Paper Details
 - Authors: Arthur Dantas Mangussi, Ricardo Cardoso Pereira, Ana Carolina Lorena, Miriam Seoane Santos, and Pedro Henriques Abreu
 - Abtract: Cybersecurity attacks, such as poisoning and evasion, can intentionally introduce false or misleading information in different forms into data, potentially leading to catastrophic consequences for critical infrastructures, like water supply or energy power plants.
 While numerous studies have investigated the impact of these attacks on model-based prediction approaches, they often overlook the impurities present in the data used to train these models.
 One of those forms is missing data, the absence of values in one or more features.
 This issue is typically addressed by imputing missing values with plausible estimates, which directly impacts the performance of the classifier.

 The goal of this work is to promote a Data-centric AI approach by investigating how different types of cybersecurity attacks impact the imputation process.
-To this end, we conducted experiments using two popular evasion and poisoning attacks strategies across 29 real-world datasets.
-For the adversarial attack strategies, we employed the Fast Gradient Sign Method and Poison Attack against Support Vector Machine algorithm.
-Also, four state-of- the-art imputation strategies were tested under Missing Not At Random and Missing At Random mechanisms using three missing rates (5%, 20%, 40%).
-We assessed imputation quality using Mean Absolute Error, Kolmogorov– Smirnov test, and Chi-Squared test.
+To this end, we conducted experiments using four popular evasion and poisoning attacks strategies across 29 real-world datasets, and the NSL-KDD dataset was used as case study.
+For the adversarial attack strategies, we employed the Fast Gradient Sign Method, Carlini \& Wagner, Project Gradient Descent, and Poison Attack against Support Vector Machine algorithm.
+Also, four state-of-the-art imputation strategies were tested under Missing Not At Random, Missing Completely at Random, and Missing At Random mechanisms using three missing rates (5\%, 20\%, 40\%).
+We assessed imputation quality using Mean Absolute Error, Kolmogorov–Smirnov test, and Chi-Squared test.
 Our findings demonstrate that adversarial attacks significantly impact the imputation process.
-In terms of imputation quality error, the SoftImpute outperforms other imputation strategies.
-Regarding data distribution error, results from the Kolmogorov– Smirnov test indicate that all imputation strategies generate numerical features that differ from the baseline.
-However, the Chi-Squared test shows that categorical features after imputation are not statistically different from the baseline.
+In terms of imputation assessment in what concerns to quality error, the scenario that enrolees imputation with Project Gradient Descent attack proved to be more robust in comparison to other adversarial methods.
+Regarding data distribution error, results from the Kolmogorov–Smirnov test indicate that in the context of numerical features, all imputation strategies differ from the baseline (without missing data) however for the categorical context Chi-Squared test proved no difference between imputation and the baseline.
 - Keywords: Data-centric AI, Cybersecurity attacks, Missing Data Imputation, Adversarial Machine Learning
 - Year: 2025
 - Contact: mangussiarthur@gmail.com